Zahner-elektrik/Thales-Remote-Python/README.md

 ### Only Package download

-Download the folder ThalesRemote and add it to the PYTHONPATH to access the library from Python.
+Download the ThalesRemote folder and place it in the project directory or add it to the PYTHONPATH to access the library from Python.

-# :hammer: Basic Usage
+# 🔨 Basic Usage

 ```python